 Want to know one way to transform your home into a haven?
-Begin filling your home with lovely things.
+Let Philippians 4 lead the way!

 When I think about havens, loveliness comes to mind – simply because I imagine a haven is a loving, peaceful hub, where you can go to feel refreshed and restored.
 And that is a thing of beauty.

 While belongings add a lot (or detract from) a haven, the relationships and attitudes found in a haven are the more important focus.

 Screaming and arguments?
 That’s a quick way to tear down a haven.
 But kindness and encouragement?
 Those will help you build a haven.